-Serving as a City Year AmeriCorps member is a full-time position Monday through Friday.
+Serving as a City Year AmeriCorps member is a full-time position Monday through Friday, often with 10 hour workdays.
 It is possible to work an additional job or attend school during the evenings or weekends, but it is expected that all City Year AmeriCorps members prioritize their City Year service.

 What will I be paid?